daroczig/fbRads/README.md

 ## Using the package

-This package makes your life more convenient when it comes to interacting with the Facebook Marketing API, but unfortunately, it cannot save you the time to get familiar with the actual API.
+This package makes your life more convenient when it comes to interacting with the Facebook Marketing API, but unfortunately, it cannot save you the time to get familiar with the actual API endpoints.
 To be able to interact with Facebook, you have to learn about how the API works etc -- see the documentation at <https://developers.facebook.com/docs/marketing-apis>

 ---